 Are you looking for an online-only savings account with a higher interest rate than a traditional savings account?
 If so, you may want to check out Agility online savings offered by Canadian Imperial Bank of Commerce (CIBC).

-As of July 2020, CIBC Bank USA has set the rate of its Agility Savings account 1.15% APY… which means that CIBC USA’s savings rates are currently well over national average, and an added bonus is that the bank boasts an A+ health rating based on consumer reviews.
+CIBC Bank USA has set the rate of its Agility Savings account 0.80% APY… which means that CIBC USA’s savings rates are currently well over national average, and an added bonus is that the bank boasts an A+ health rating based on consumer reviews.

 Based on this information, CIBC Bank USA joins the ranks of numerous banks with high-yield online savings accounts.

 Agility is an online-only savings account offered by CIBC.
 There are NO monthly service fees, and CIBC is currently offering an impressive 0.80% Annual Percentage Yield (APY) for any amount saved in the account.
 Agility accounts are also FDIC insured up the maximum allowable amount of $250,000, and you can have 24/7 access to your account with CIBC NetBanking or the CIBC US Mobile Banking App.

 However, in order to open an Agility savings account, you will need to have an initial deposit of $1,000.

 CIBC – US – AGILITY ONLINE SAVINGS DETAILS:

 |Minimum Balance to Earn Interest||$0.01|

 How Can I Deposit and Withdraw Money from A CIBC Agility Savings Account?